Keeping It Simple Blog

 ¼ teaspoon baking powder

-• When your waffle iron is pre-heated, scoop ⅓ cup of your batter into each of your waffle spaces.
+• When your waffle iron is pre-heated, scoop ⅓ cup of your batter into each of the waffle wells.

-• Once your waffles are done, remove them from the waffle maker and place them on a cooling rack for 1 minute to let the remaining steam to escape.
+• Once your waffles are done, remove them from the waffle maker and place them on a cooling rack.

 • Continue to do this until all of your batter is used up.